DataDog/hiring-engineers/answers.md

 #### Timeboard

-By clicking on "Data Visualization" (name of the timeboard in the list) I could open the timeboard whi looks like this:
+By clicking on "Data Visualization" (name of the timeboard in the list) I could open the timeboard which looks like this:
 ![Timeboard](img/data-vis.png)

-The Timeboard can be accessed by following [this link](https://p.datadoghq.com/sb/r994pgswllop6yxx-aae689097938255beefc2e2edd446f2d)
+The Timeboard can be accessed by following [this link](https://p.datadoghq.com/sb/r994pgswllop6yxx-aae689097938255beefc2e2edd446f2d).

 ### Timeboard's Timeframe and Snapshot